-It was barely on the public radar a decade ago, but today palm oil is indeed the biggest threat to the future of orangutans.
-For details about this rapidly growing threat, and to learn more about what you can do to help slow the onslaught of unchecked palm oil production, please read http://www.orangutan.com/orangutans/items-to-avoid/.
+Barely on the public radar a decade ago, today palm oil is indeed the biggest threat to the future of orangutans.
+For details about this rapidly growing threat, and to learn more about what you can do to help slow the onslaught of unchecked palm oil production, please read the items to avoid page.

 Approximately 85 percent of palm oil is grown in the tropical countries of Indonesia,Malaysia and Papua New Guinea (PNG) on industrial plantations that have severe impacts on the environment, forest peoples, orangutans and the climate.